skyne/bunyan-layout/README.md

 The project uses git-flow branch strategy, see [introduction](http://nvie.com/posts/a-successful-git-branching-model/) and the [git-flow tool](https://github.com/nvie/gitflow).
-Mainly all development goes into development branch and via releases into master which is built and pushed to docker hub continously by Jenkins.
+Mainly all development goes into development branch and via releases into master.

 ### Building